-June 19 — Native Plant Garden Tour: What’s Blooming?
+June 17 — Native Plant Garden Tour: What’s Blooming?

-Find, compare and learn about flowers on native trees, shrubs and herbaceous plants, and see what’s blooming in our collection of plants native to southern Wisconsin.
+Find, compare, and learn about flowers on native trees, shrubs and herbaceous plants, and see what’s blooming in our collection of plants native to southern Wisconsin.

-July 17 — Native Plant Garden Tour: Native Gardens for Pollinators
+July 15 — Native Plant Garden Tour: Native Gardens for Pollinators

-This tour will feature many summer-blooming species in our diverse native plant garden.
+This tour will feature summer-blooming species in our diverse native plant garden.
 We will highlight plants and gardening practices that support essential pollinators in urban/suburban landscapes.

-August 14 — Native Plant Garden Tour: Native Grasses
+August 12 — Native Plant Garden Tour: Native Grasses

-In this summer tour, we will take a closer look at color, size and features of native grasses, from tiny mustache grass to big bluestem.
+We will take a closer look at color, size and features of native grasses, from tiny mustache grass to big bluestem.

-September 21 — Native Plant Garden Tour: Fall in the Native Plant Garden
+September 5 — Native Plant Garden Tour: Fall in the Native Plant Garden

-October 12 — Longenecker Horticultural Gardens Tour: Featuring Fall
+October 10 — Longenecker Horticultural Gardens Tour: Featuring Fall